Hyperspectral imaging: Non-scanning

-In non-scanning, a single 2-D sensor output contains all spatial (x, y) and spectral (λ) data.
+In non-scanning, a single 2D sensor output contains all spatial (x, y) and spectral (λ) data.
 HSI devices for non-scanning yield the full datacube at once, without any scanning.
 Figuratively speaking, a single snapshot represents a perspective projection of the datacube, from which its three-dimensional structure can be reconstructed.
 The most prominent benefits of these snapshot hyperspectral imaging systems are the snapshot advantage (higher light throughput) and shorter acquisition time.
 A number of systems have been designed, including computed tomographic imaging spectrometry (CTIS), fiber-reformatting imaging spectrometry (FRIS), integral field spectroscopy with lenslet arrays (IFS-L), multi-aperture integral field spectrometer (Hyperpixel Array), integral field spectroscopy with image slicing mirrors (IFS-S), image-replicating imaging spectrometry (IRIS), filter stack spectral decomposition (FSSD), coded aperture snapshot spectral imaging (CASSI), image mapping spectrometry (IMS), and multispectral Sagnac interferometry (MSI).
 However, computational effort and manufacturing costs are high.
 In an effort to reduce the computational demands and potentially the high cost of non-scanning hyperspectral instrumentation, prototype devices based on Multivariate Optical Computing have been demonstrated.
 These devices have been based on the Multivariate Optical Element spectral calculation engine or the Spatial Light Modulator spectral calculation engine.
 In these platforms, chemical information is calculated in the optical domain prior to imaging such that the chemical image relies on conventional camera systems with no further computing.
 As a disadvantage of these systems, no spectral information is ever acquired, i.e. only the chemical information, such that post processing or reanalysis is not possible.

 Spatiospectral scanning

-In spatiospectral scanning, each 2-D sensor output represents a wavelength-coded ('rainbow-colored', λ = λ(y)), spatial (x, y) map of the scene.
+In spatiospectral scanning, each 2D sensor output represents a wavelength-coded ("rainbow-colored", λ = λ(y)), spatial (x, y)-map of the scene.
 A prototype for this technique, introduced in 2014, consists of a camera at some non-zero distance behind a basic slit spectroscope (slit + dispersive element).
 Advanced spatiospectral scanning systems can be obtained by placing a dispersive element before a spatial scanning system.
 Scanning can be achieved by moving the whole system relative to the scene, by moving the camera alone, or by moving the slit alone.
 Spatiospectral scanning unites some advantages of spatial and spectral scanning, thereby alleviating some of their disadvantages.